CMPS297V-Motor-Mayhem/Motor-Mayhem/README.md

 ### Major Components

 - Car Prefabs
+  * Since our game can have multiple instances of the same car we decided to utilize prefabs
 - AI FSM
+  * The game calls for AI agents that have multiple states (patrolling/driving towards other cars/boosting into other cars/shielding itself) hence it was necessary to use a Finite State Machine
 - Game State FSM
+  * The game goes throught multiple stages (start/pause/lose/win) and using another Finite State Machine makes the task much easier
 - Cooldowns using coroutines
+  * Cooldowns for Boosting and Shielding were necessary but we still wanted the cars to move around so Coroutines were needed, especially their WaitForSeconds() method
 - Bounciness made using physics (adding force to rigidbodies)
+  * We made use of Unity's physics system to create a bouncy effect whenever a car would hit anything

+### Algorithms

+- AI Agent Sense: we send rays from each car towards all the others, we then check if the angle between that ray and the transform.forward ray is within the specified field of view.
+If so then the agent has "detected" a car

 ## Tutorials